ProphecyMadeEasyWeb/prophecymadeeasyweb.github.io/index.md

 They are:

 1. “Prophecy Made Easy" by Glen Walker [Read Free](/readonline.html) &bull; [Download free eBook](/pdf/ProphecyMadeEasy.pdf) &bull; [Purchase](http://www.amazon.com/Prophecy-Made-Easy-Glen-Walker/dp/0615113567/)
-2. "The Great Controversy" by E.G. White (Read free on this site).
+2. "The Great Controversy" by E.G. White [Read free on this site](/37languages/)
-3. "Daniel and Revelation" by Uriah Smith (Read free on the internet).
+3. "Daniel and Revelation" by Uriah Smith [Read free on this site](/DanielAndRevelation/)
 4. "What's Next?
 Visions of Revelation" by Glen Walker [Purchase](http://www.amazon.com/Whats-Next-Visions-Revelation-Walker/dp/0578073544/)

 ## PME INTERNATIONAL IS DESIGNED TO ANSWER YOUR QUESTIONS!